top of page

 Bottom-Up Estimation

-Estimates costs of individual components and sums them up
+Estimates the cost of each individual work component and then sums them up.

 Very High